slate20/ScribeEngine/README.md

 You venture into the dark forest...
 ```

-## Get Started
+## Development Experience

-To begin creating your game, you'll need the Scribe Engine executable.
-This single, self-contained file includes an integrated development environment with everything you need to create and build your games.

-### 1. Download & Launch

-Download the `scribe-engine` executable for your platform and run it directly.
-The engine will guide you through setting up your project directory on first run.

-### 2. Create Your Project

-Use the integrated interface to create a new project or load an existing one.
-The engine provides starter templates and handles all project structure setup automatically.
+The Scribe Engine comes as a single executable that includes everything you need to create games.
+Most users will want the **GUI version** with the integrated development environment, though a **CLI version** is also available for developers who prefer working with external editors.

-### 3. Develop with Integrated IDE
+### Integrated Development Environment

-Write your story using the built-in editor featuring:
+The built-in IDE provides a complete development experience:
 - **Syntax highlighting** for `.tgame` story files
-- **Live preview** panel showing your game in real-time
+- **Live preview** panel showing your game in real-time as you write
 - **Debug terminal** displaying current game state and variables
-- **Project management** with visual file organization
+- **Visual project management** with intuitive file organization

-### 4. Build & Distribute
+- **One-click builds** that package your game in seconds

+### Lightning-Fast Distribution

-Click the **"Build"** button to instantly package your game (5-15 seconds).
-The engine creates a standalone distribution in your project's `builds/` folder that players can run without any additional setup.
+Hit the "Build" button and your game is packaged into a standalone distribution in under 15 seconds.
+Players can run your games immediately without installing anything - just download and play.

 ## Documentation